Jijo1123/PLP-assignment-1/README.md

 7. What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Software engineers commonly face challenges such as:

-1. Changing Requirements: Frequent modifications can disrupt development.
+a.
+Changing Requirements: Frequent modifications can disrupt development.
    Strategy: Adopt Agile methodologies to incorporate regular feedback and adapt quickly.
-2. Technical Debt: Accumulated shortcuts can hinder progress.
+b.
+Technical Debt: Accumulated shortcuts can hinder progress.
    Strategy: Prioritize refactoring and code reviews to maintain code quality.
-3. Collaboration Issues: Poor communication can lead to misunderstandings.
+c.
+Collaboration Issues: Poor communication can lead to misunderstandings.
    Strategy: Implement regular meetings and use collaboration tools like Slack or Jira to facilitate clear communication
-4. Debugging Complex Issues: Identifying bugs can be time-consuming.
+d.
+Debugging Complex Issues: Identifying bugs can be time-consuming.
    Strategy: Utilize comprehensive logging and automated testing to catch issues early.